microsoft/pxt-adafruit/docs/projects/rube-goldberg/make.md

 **Goal:** Connect the force sensor so it will start the servo.<br/>
 **Materials:** ribbons, force sensor, alligator clips, hot glue

 1. First decorate the force sensor to disguise it.
-Be creative, have fun!
+Have fun- be creative!
 Here we used ribbon bows.
 2. Connect an alligator clip to each of the two connections

 ![force sensor parts](/static/cp/projects/rube-goldberg/force-sensor-parts.jpg)